FelipeSeiberlich/neglected-things/README.md

 - **Animation using transition**

-    - A CSS animation feature was added to all Sign In and Sign Up elements in the website, making a smooth change in the visuals properties.
+    - A CSS animation feature was added to all Sign In and Sign Up elements in the website, making a smooth change in the visual properties.
     Without the transition feature, transform would abruptly manipulate from one state to another.
 This smooth transition of the animation provides a pleasant experience to the users.